Ypertex/blog/content/articles/start-up-success-factors-trust-and-loyalty/index.md

 ---

+{{<note>}}
+##### <i class="las la-balance-scale-left"></i> Disclaimer

-{{<note>}}Like all posts in my blog, this article reflects my personal opinion.
+Like all posts in my blog, this article reflects my personal opinion.
 I hope I found the right balance by providing value to a broader audience while still respecting the people involved.
-Of course, other ex-EntrePreneurs might maintain different positions on this topic and are welcome to correct any facts that I might have misrepresented.{{</note>}}
+Of course, other ex-EntrePreneurs might maintain different positions on this topic and are welcome to correct any facts that I might have misrepresented.
+{{</note>}}